oh-jinsu/typesafe-dynamo/README.md

 ## UpdateOperation

 This is a type-safe version update operation of DynamoDB.
-You have 2 functions by which you can manipulate paramters: `key` and `replace`. `key` is just the same as the one in the `GetOperation`.
+You have 2 functions by which you can manipulate parameters: `key` and `replace`. `key` is just the same as the one in the `GetOperation`.
 It picks an item with the `PK` and `SK` if it exists.

 ### replace